 Location: Bournemouth Hospital

-Project summary: Site habitat mapping- including neighbouring biota.
+Project summary: We are looking for a student to undertake site habitat mapping- including neighbouring biota.

 The Hospital site has a diverse range of habitats.

 Detailed summary: The Royal Bournemouth Hospital is home to a range of biodiversity, which has been further encouraged through the continued improvement of our green spaces over the last couple of years.
 The Hospital lakeside is a popular location for a number of bird species including herons, moorhens, woodpeckers, cormorants, swans and kingfishers.
 The lake itself harbours a range of coarse fish species such as koi carp, mirror carp, grass carp, and ornamental goldfish.
 Bees, butterflies, and other insects have also been attracted to the site through the development of a wildflower meadow on the far side of the lake.
 This area is closed off to staff and patients, and is currently being managed by a dedicated member of the Estates team.
 In addition, there are other pockets of wild-flower meadow situated around the site which have purposefully been left to grow freely.